MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-nav.md

 ## Helper methods for navigation

 You can use the methods described below to navigate within the dashboard.
-You can get the table of contents for the dossier, go to the previous or next page, navigate to a specific page, get the current page or chapter, get a specific page, or get a list of pages, chapters and visualizations.
+You can get the table of contents for the dashboard, go to the previous or next page, navigate to a specific page, get the current page or chapter, get a specific page, or get a list of pages, chapters and visualizations.

 Most of the navigation is performed using methods of the Dossier class, but there is one method for navigation in the Chapter class.